timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-08-03
+# Objectives for Today 2021-08-05

-- Figuring out where I left off on Telemetry Buddy.
+- Searching for the corners that create the optimal lap after the DataSwap refactor.
-- Continue moving forward on the project to get MVP ready to ship!
+- Display optimal lap information on the Explore tab.
-- Create and show the sessions optimal lap/corners via exit speed on the Explore tab.
+- Watch the optimal corners via replay mode.

 **Purpose**